influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/setup.md

     - `-n, --name` flag with the bucket name.
     - `-r, --retention` flag with the bucket's retention period duration.
-      Supported retention periods depend on your {{% cloud-name %}} plan.
+      Supported retention periods depend on your {{% product-name %}} plan.
     - [Connection and authentication credentials](#configure-authentication-credentials)

   {{% code-placeholders "get-started|7d" %}}